BYG109 Geographic Information Systems Analysis

 Examination support material

-The students use their own computer on the examination.More about examination support material
+The students use their own computer and calculator on the examination.More about examination support material